Wall-Hung Toilets: A Look at Behind-the-Scenes

 - Adjust the location of the toilet?

 However, owning a house allows you to alter the plumbing system.
-Claud says of his Brooklyn client’s own house, “We had the luxury of breaking a hole through the bathroom floor and through to the basement ceiling.”
+Claud said of a client’s house, “We had the luxury of breaking a hole through the bathroom floor and through to the basement ceiling.”

-Maintenance and repair of wall-hung toilets (AKA “floating” toilets)
+Maintenance and repair of a wall-hung toilet (AKA “floating” toilets)

 Licensed professionals should be installing wall-hung toilets—and with great care.
 Since all hardware and plumbing are located behind the walls, future maintenance will require going back into the walls if any issues arise.
 Most wall-hung models include an easily removable flush plate that doubles as a maintenance entry point into the wall.